When markets crash, investors worry. And when investors worry, they can make emotional decisions that jeopardize their long-term financial health.

 The most basic concept of making money in any market is to “buy low and sell high.”
 Of course, this would be a lot easier to implement if we could predict the future with impeccable accuracy, right?
 We would know exactly when the market is at its lowest point and invest at the perfect time.

-The reason dollar-cost averaging works so well is that it forces you to continually gain exposure to the long-term upward momentum of the market while buying more shares when prices are low and less shares as prices increase.
+The reason dollar-cost averaging works so well is that it forces you to continually gain exposure to the long-term upward momentum of the market while buying more shares when prices are low and fewer shares as prices increase.

-The top graph below shows the return of the S&P 500 from the time period of January 1, 2000- December 31, 2009.
+The top graph below shows the return of the S&P 500 from the time period of January 1, 2000-December 31, 2009.
 This time is referred to as “the lost decade” as the S&P had a negative return over the period.
-The bottom graph displays the dollar-cost averaging strategy buying more shares as the market dips and less shares as the market peaks.
+The bottom graph displays the dollar cost-averaging strategy buying more shares as the market dips and less shares as the market peaks.
 The returns of the investor implementing this strategy outperform the market during the lost decade.

 4. Remember the “Most Powerful Force in the Universe”